cpardue/projects/mx_recon/README.md

 **Prereq's**
 Python3
-dnspython python package (pip install dnspython)
+dnspython python package (pip install dnspython) re python package (pip install re? might be native)
 ______________________________________________________________

 **Progress Report**
-Currently accepts input for a domain name, runs MX, SPF, DMARC checks and writes to a file named <domain>.txt, including minor details such as hardfail, softfail, p=none, etc. Still working on functionality while bored.<br>
+Currently accepts input for a domain name, runs MX, SPF, DMARC checks and writes to a file named <domain>.txt, including minor details such as hardfail, softfail, p=none, etc. Working on finishing it so I can move on with clear conscience.<br>
   Added file output to domain.com.txt.<br>
   Added a mini digest of cloud email gateway hosts for mx host identification.<br>
   Added SPF details parsing.<br>
+  Added logging for info and debug.<br>
 Give it a try.
 If you like it, steal it and make it your own.
 ______________________________________________________________